 What happens when you stop taking Bydureon?

 Bydureon does not cause withdrawal reactions when you stop treatment.
 However, blood sugar levels may rise over time once you stop using it.

 Does Bydureon cause tingling or numbness?

 Bydureon may cause tingling and numbness in your lips if you become hypoglycemic (low blood sugar levels).
-Other symptoms of hypoglycemia will include hunger, confusion, feeling weak and shaky.
-Contact your doctor if you experience these symptoms as you may need to have your dose of Bydureon adjusted.
+Other symptoms of hypoglycemia will include hunger, confusion, and feeling weak and shaky.
+Contact your doctor if you experience these symptoms, as you may need to have your dose of Bydureon adjusted.

 Is Bydureon a blood thinner?

 Bydureon is not a blood thinner; it is classed as a glucagon-like peptide-1 (GLP-1) agonist.
 Bydureon increases how much insulin your pancreas produces in your body, causing blood sugar levels to fall.

 What is the difference between Bydureon and Byetta?

 Bydureon and Byetta both contain exenatide.
 Byetta is a short-acting version of exenatide, and Bydureon is the extended-release form.
 Byetta is used to treat adults only with Type 2 diabetes, while Bydureon is used in adults and children 10 years of age and older.

 Is it safe to take Bydureon if you have diabetes?